 Ethan A. Klingsberg is a partner based in the New York office.
 His practice comprises M&A, public company board of directors and corporate and SEC matters.

-Mr. Klingsberg was named a 2012 "BTI Client Service All-Star" for superior client service based on BTI’s survey of general counsels of the Fortune 1000.
-In 2011, he was named "Most Valuable Practitioner" in M&A by Law360
+Mr. Klingsberg has been named a "BTI Client Service All-Star" for superior client service based on BTI’s survey of general counsels of the Fortune 1000 and "Most Valuable Practitioner" in M&A by Law360

 .
 He received a 2007 Burton Award for Legal Achievement from the Law Library of Congress for writing on fiduciary duties.

-Mr. Klingsberg’s recent clients have included The Home Depot, Google, Goldman Sachs, Family Dollar Stores, Alpha Natural Resources, Stanley Black & Decker, Kindred Healthcare, The Interpublic Group of Companies, Agilent Technologies, Stora Enso, FEMSA and CVC International.
+Mr. Klingsberg’s recent clients have included The Home Depot, Google, Goldman Sachs, Family Dollar Stores, Alpha Natural Resources, Stanley Black & Decker, Kindred Healthcare, Agilent Technologies, Stora Enso, FEMSA and CVC International.

 He has represented committees of independent directors at Interactive Data Corp, Higher One Holdings, Syntel, Trans World Entertainment, and UGC Europe.
 He has also been involved as counsel to a principal or financial advisor in a number of high profile, conflict M&A transactions, including a number where companies engaged in M&A transactions with their controlling stockholders or management: